ashbeats/resolve-lnk/readme.md

 `yarn add @recent-cli/resolve-lnk`

-This only extracts the destination from \*.lnk files.
+This extracts the destination from \*.lnk files.

+So, notepad.lnk will return notepad.exe

 Does not depend on ffi, com or cmd utilities.
 All parsing is done in basic js.